 Obviously, you will need an area to work with.
 Pick one that is as far away as possible from the house proper.
 Be practical though – you don’t want one that is too far away.
 Remember, you want an urban oasis that will blend in with your home – not a wildlife retreat.
 Size doesn’t matter, folks.
 Just pick an area that can comfortably fulfil your needs, such as a longue chair, a patio umbrella, a teak writing desk or a water fountain.
 As far as possible, try to pick level spot with a low amount of gravel and rocks.
 It will make things so much easier to manage plants – and decrease the threat of erosion.
 Also, make sure the area can be reached by your water sprinkler or hose – they will need to be watered daily.

 Spend a few mornings and afternoons observing the direction of the sun’s rays and the shadows they create (house, car, trees, fence, etc.).
-This is important to determine the layout of your secret garden.
+This is important to determine the layout of your secret garden and also where to place any teak outdoor furniture.
 Plants that don’t receive a steady stream of sunlight tend not to grow up healthy and strong.

 Before doing anything else, build your wall first.
 Not in Mexico mind, but around the selected area.
 Now, since these are low-cost walls, we won’t be speaking about concrete or brick walls.
 Instead, let’s start off by getting several wheel barrows’ worth of stones and rocks.
 Draw a perfect rectangle or square line to mark the boundaries of your garden, and start stacking the rocks around it.
 This will serve as the base of the wall.